h-yung/authportal/README.md

 **Tech used**:
 bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator, express-fileupload (img management)

-Vanilla CSS, because I find it easier to explore visual directions this way.

 ## Approach / design decisions
 Rather than a "productivity" app, even as more functionality is built out, this will tend towards more of an "idle app" focused on a narrow feature set.
   - User-generated content will remain text/copy focused in general, which also preserves the overall aesthetic.